 I offer a free 30 minute telephone consultation to discuss your needs and assist you in deciding whether or not you would like to work together.

-I also offer supervision via telephone or online using Vsee.
+Please note: I only offer online and/or telephone supervision using the zoom platform .
 Please contact me to discuss your individual needs.

 I am also experienced in facilitating group supervision spaces and welcome enquiries to discuss your organisational and/or groups needs.